On-site training for the GE Logiq F8 Ultrasound

 • SRI (Speckle Reduction Imaging) reduces speckle noise in the images, which affect the edges and fine details that limit the contrast resolution and make the diagnostic more difficult.

 • Coded Harmonic Imaging (CHI) utilizes Digitally Encoded Ultrasound (DEU).
 Harmonics enhances near field resolution for improved small parts imaging.
-Harmonics diminishes low frequency high amplitude noise and improves imaging for technically difficult patients.
+Harmonics diminish low-frequency, high-amplitude noise, and improve imaging for technically difficult patients.
 Harmonics may be especially beneficial when imaging isoechoic lesions in shallow-depth anatomy in the breast, liver, and hard-to-visualize fetal anatomy.
 Harmonics may improve B-Mode image quality without introducing a contrast agent.

 • LogiqView (Panoramic Imaging) enables a transducer to be moved along a larger organ, stitching multiple images together to form one long image with an extremely wide field of view.

-• Scan Assistant is the customable scanning assistant tool that enables a user to save scanning protocols of each lab that helps decrease key stokes from up to 60~70% of ordinary operations.
-With fewer user’s actions, an exam can be complete because a user does not need to move all around the console, and only requires one button to be pushed at most of the exams.
+• Scan Assistant is the customizable scanning assistant tool that enables a user to save scanning protocols of each lab that helps decrease key stokes from up to 60~70% of ordinary operations.
+With fewer user’s actions, an exam can be complete because a user does not need to move all around the console and only requires one button to be pushed at most of the exams.

-• Strain Elastography is a non-invasive diagnostic technique that displays the relative elasticity of tissue stiffness compared to the surrounding tissue by a real-time color map that is superimposed on conventional gray scale image.
+• Strain Elastography is a non-invasive diagnostic technique that displays the relative elasticity of tissue stiffness compared to the surrounding tissue by a real-time color map that is superimposed on a conventional grayscale image.
 Most malignant lesions have a harder or stiffer consistency than the surrounding benign tissue.
 This change in stiffness can also be present in chronic or inflammatory diseases.
-To displace the underlying anatomical structures, Strain Elastography requires manual palpation by the user, or compression or decompression of the target produced by the patient respiration.
-It can be an efficient tool to improve biopsy targeting and imaging, evaluate breast and testicular lesions, and perform a quick monitoring and follow up of interventional procedures.
+To displace the underlying anatomical structures, Strain Elastography requires manual palpation by the user or compression or decompression of the target produced by the patient’s respiration.
+It can be an efficient tool to improve biopsy targeting and imaging, evaluate breast and testicular lesions, and perform quick monitoring and follow up of interventional procedures.
 It can also provide additional information to increase diagnostic confidence for musculoskeletal diseases such as tendinopathies, tendinosis, synovial hypertrophy, or tears.

 • Tissue Velocity Imaging (TVI) is a myocardial Doppler Imaging with a color overlay on the tissue image that is available on the sector probes.
 Tissue color overlay can be removed to show just the 2D image, while still retaining the tissue velocity information.
 Tissue Velocity Imaging (TVI) is an ultrasound-based technique used for quantitative analysis of the cardiac function, and has earlier been evaluated according to myocardial velocities.
 The technique is the same as for Doppler echocardiography, which measures flow velocities.
 Tissue signals, however, have higher amplitude and lower velocities, and the signals are extracted by using different filter and gain settings.